kiwidotzip/MeowAddons/README.md

 ## Silly features

 - Auto-meow
-  - Automatically meows when someone says meow! (has a random delay now)
+  - Automatically meows (a total of 7 randomised responses) when someone says meow! (has a random delay now)

 - Meow sounds
-  - Plays cat sounds when someone says meow!
+  - Plays cat sounds when someone says meow

+- Meow kill sounds
+  - Plays cat sounds when you kill a mob

 - Random meow (coming soon™)